Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 **Common Part: Figures** This part was really easy.
 I was surprised that the graph wasn't already ordered with the arrange funciton.

 **File I/O**
+This part seemed fine.
+I did realize that when I reran the knitting more than once it'd get stuck at my csv lines.
+If I deleted the created files in my folders then it would rerun and recreate the files.
+Not sure why this was happening but I figured out a work around.

+**Visualization**
+This part seemed fine.